 Anisotropy distribution within the study area shows a close association with lithology.
 The highest average anisotropy values occurred in the sedimentary regions where anisotropy values range from 2.39 to 2.97, with an average value of 2.68.
 In the basement complex, both rock types had the same average anisotropy value of 1.40.
 Anisotropy values for migmatite-biotite gneiss range from 1.03 to 3.06 while values in the older granite range from 1.27 to 1.57.
 The older granite exhibited more uniform anisotropy values indicating higher degree of homogeneity.

 (Olubusola et al., 2018) observed that areas with high anisotropy coefficients indicate a multidirectional fracture system with varying degrees of fracturing, enhancing water retention and increasing porosity.
 In contrast, a lower anisotropy value corresponds to unidirectional fractures.
-This suggests the presence of high anisotropy coefficients represents macro-anisotropy in the region's soil structure favourable for water movement.
+This suggests the presence of high anisotropy coefficients represents macro-anisotropy in the region's soil structure favorable for water movement.
 (Yeboah-Forson, 2014) further emphasized that a highly interconnected conduit system, indicative of greater anisotropy, is crucial for groundwater modeling, as they indicate probable zones for fluid migration into aquifers, enhancing recharge.
-The above reinforce our choice of high anisotropy areas as favourable zones for enhanced groundwater recharge.
+The above reinforce our choice of high anisotropy areas as favorable zones for enhanced groundwater recharge.

 3.9 Geo-morphological Characteristics